Gorebox-Networks/GetNucleiTemplates/README.md

 # Description

-This Python script allows users to automatically clone multiple GitHub repositories provided in a text file.
-It specifically caters to the use case where you have a list of GitHub URLs for Nuclei templates and you want to clone all of them in a directory.
+This set of Python scripts helps to automate the process of gathering and organizing various GitHub repositories which contain Nuclei templates.
+The first script, getnucleitemplates.py, clones repositories from a list in a text file, checks for validity of the URLs, handles any issues with gists or duplicates, and organizes the clones in a directory.
+The second script, searchmore.py, uses the GitHub API to search for additional repositories containing Nuclei templates, prompts the user if they wish to clone the discovered repositories, and adds them to the list.

 Nuclei is a project that allows you to customize scanning for specific vulnerabilities, and these templates are the definitions of those specific vulnerabilities.
 This script helps in automating the process of getting those templates.